-The Stryker Avenue corridor between Congress Street and Annapolis Street is a small, mixed-use district in Saint Paul's West Side neighborhood.
+The Stryker Avenue Corridor between Congress and Annapolis streets is a small, mixed-use district in Saint Paul's West Side neighborhood.
 Stryker Avenue is one of three mixed-use corridors on the blufftop.
-The corridor currently contains a limited number of non-residential uses, including auto service shops, a laundromat, a bar, a seasonal ice-cream shop, small convenience stores, and a community garden.
-Several commercial properties are currently vacant.
-The area is currently zoned primarily for lowand medium-density residential development, with instances of commercial zoning (B2 and B3) between George and Morton streets, and smaller nodes at Winifred and Annapolis streets.
+The Corridor currently contains a limited number of non-residential uses, including auto service shops, a laundromat, a bar, a seasonal ice-cream shop, small convenience stores, and a community garden.
+Several commercial properties are vacant.
+The area is currently zoned primarily for low- and medium-density residential development, with instances of commercial zoning (B2 and B3) between George and Morton streets, and smaller commercial nodes at Winifred and Annapolis streets.
 Residential uses are predominantly single-family homes, with more multi-family types between Stevens and Morton streets.

-In 2016, the West Side Community Organization (WSCO) commissioned the Center for Urban and Regional Affairs at the University of Minnesota to complete the Stryker-George: Plan for Action, calls for revitalization of the Corridor.
-Based on recommendations from that document, on January 9, 2017, WSCO requested that the Department of Planning and Economic Development undertake a zoning study to explore rezoning portions of the Corridor to support a mixed-use district, allow for a wider range of residential uses, and decrease vacancies by zoning for more flexible land use.
+In 2016, the West Side Community Organization (WSCO) commissioned the Center for Urban and Regional Affairs at the University of Minnesota to complete the Stryker-George: Plan for Action, a study that calls for revitalization of the corridor.
+Based on recommendations from that document, on January 9, 2017, WSCO requested that the Department of Planning and Economic Development undertake a zoning study to explore rezoning portions of the corridor to support a mixed-use district, allow for a wider range of residential uses, and decrease vacancies by zoning for more flexible land use.